hendrixgg/Hendrix-Note-Share/Minding your mitochondria - Tedx Talk.md

     - these diets have more nutrition than all modern "recommended diets"
 - then look at what diet speaker developed

-## Daily Diet
+## Daily Diet with reasons
 - 3 cups of green leaves
-    - dinner plate "heaped high"
+    - a dinner plate "heaped high"
     - rich in:
         - b vitamins: protect brain cells and mitochondria
         - vitamins a, c: support immune cells